orbitalquark/textadept/docs/api.md

 ### Key Sequences

 Key sequences are strings built from an ordered combination of modifier keys and the key's inserted character.
-Modifier keys are "Control", "Shift", and "Alt" on Windows, Linux, BSD, and in the terminal version.
+Modifier keys are "Control", "Shift", and "Alt" on Windows, Linux, and in the terminal version.
 On macOS they are "Control" (`^`), "Alt/Option" (`⌥`), "Command" (`⌘`), and "Shift" (`⇧`).
 These modifiers have the following string representations:

 Modifier |  Linux / Win32 | macOS | Terminal